 On this page

 An object schema is a configuration object that defines the fields and relationships of a Realm object type.
-Android Realm applications define object schemas with Java or Kotlin classes using Realm Object Models.
+Android Realm applications define object schemas with Java or Kotlin classes using Realm Schemas.

 Object schemas specify constraints on object fields such as the data type of each field, whether a field is required, and default field values.
 Schemas can also define relationships between object types in a realm.

-Modifying your application's Realm Object Model requires you to migrate data from older versions of your Realm Object Model to the new version.
+Modifying your application's Realm Schema requires you to migrate data from older versions of your Realm Schema to the new version.

-Every Realm app has a Realm Schema composed of a list of object schemas for each type of object that the realms in that application may contain.
+Every App has a Realm Schema composed of a list of object schemas for each type of object that the realms in that application may contain.

-Realm apps that take advantage of Realm Sync can define schemas in two ways:
+Apps that use Atlas Device Sync can define schemas in two ways:

 New in version 10.6.0: Realm Database automatically indexes